 Again, a relaxed baby is able to cope with pain so much better.

 Sometimes just finding whatever is comforting to your baby when they are not teething can be very soothing.

-Something as simple as their favorite binkie can help make the teething pain more manageable.
+Something as simple as their favorite binkie or even their most beloved stuffed animal can help make the teething pain more manageable.

 24. Love and Support

 When all else fails, teething is a way for your baby to experience the discomforts in life.